nikcleju/IT_Course/Labs/L03_RandomDataGenerator.md

     b.
 Compress the file using zip or 7zip.
 What is the compression ratio achieved?
     How is it related to the entropy?

-1. Repeat the previous exercise with a distribution of four messages, with equal probability.
+1. Repeat the previous exercise with a distribution of four messages and eight, with equal probability.

 ## Implementation hints